the group art exhibition inspired by 11th century arabic love poems

 Eylul Aslan, Your Manhood Stretch Stands No Chance

 Radical Love: Female Lust is a brand new exhibition featuring the work of 48 emerging female artists.
-Inspired by breathtaking poetry written thousands of years ago by women across the Arab world, its aim is simple: to respond to expressions of female vitality through art and to raise money for the Global Fund for Women helping Syria's refugees in the process.
-It opened last week with a performance from i-D Class of 2017-er Nilufer Yanya, and continues on until 6 March, the first time any of these words have been showcased publicly before.
+Inspired by breathtaking poetry written thousands of years ago by women across the Arab world, the exhibition's aim is simple: to respond to expressions of female vitality through art (and to raise money for the Global Fund for Women in the process).
+The show opened last week with a performance from i-D Class of 2017-er Nilufer Yanya, and continues until March 6.
+Radical Love marks the first time any of these words have been showcased publicly before.
 To celebrate, we spoke to Radical Love founder Róisín O' Loughlin about the exhibition, and why now felt like as good a time as any to come together in solidarity and celebrate the timeless female lust for love and life.

 Can you tell us how Radical Love first came about?

-The Female Lust show sees 24 poems interpreted by 48 women artists around the world… Where did your passion for Arabic poetry first came from?
-Can you remember what the first you read was?
+The Female Lust show sees 24 poems interpreted by 48 women artists around the world.
+Where did your passion for Arabic poetry first come from?

-A couple of months after the gig I was on a bus back from seeing my friend's play in Hull when I google-stumbled across a poem from the 11th century by Wallada bint al-Mustakfi.
-Wallada's poem was the first I'd read by an Arab woman and what was striking was that in the 11th century she was essentially making the same claims to autonomy and freedom of sexuality that women in 2017 are still fighting for.
-I then found a collection by Abdullah al-Udhari of incredible poems written by women across the Arab world and was taken with how beautifully they captured female vitality in its myriad forms.
+A couple of months after the gig, I was on a bus back from seeing my friend's play in Hull when I stumbled across a poem from the 11th century by Wallada bint al-Mustakfi on Google.
+Wallada's poem was the first I'd read by an Arab woman.
+What was striking was that in the 11th century, she was essentially making the same claims to autonomy and freedom of sexuality that women in 2017 are still fighting for.
+I then found a collection by Abdullah al-Udhari of incredible poems written by women across the Arab world, and was taken with how beautifully they captured female vitality in its myriad forms.
 I felt they illuminated something about women that was timeless.

 Yeah, I knew I wanted to share them with a modern audience for a few reasons.
-First, they are just brilliant pieces of writing, they read like the best pop lyrics - short and sweet in their intense pride and defiance, lovesick longing and lust.
-Second, I liked the idea of circumventing the notion of the 'West liberating the East' by having these Arab and Muslim women, who are so often underestimated, inspire artists across the globe.
-Third, female voices have been buried across history and those that survive are usually royal, so it was exciting that these poems express the private worlds of women ranging from slaves and concubines to wits to princesses.
+Firstly, they are just brilliant pieces of writing.
+They read like the best pop lyrics — short and sweet in their intense pride and defiance, lovesick, longing, and lust.
+Secondly, I liked the idea of circumventing the notion of the 'West liberating the East' by having these Arab and Muslim women — who are so often underestimated — inspire artists across the globe.
+Thirdly, female voices have been buried across history and those that survive are usually royal.
+So it was exciting that these poems express the private worlds of women ranging from slaves and concubines to wits to princesses.
 They challenge preconceptions of faith, of class, of the female experience long ago.

 I wanted to show them in a way that captured their dynamic spirit and use them as a platform for women who are often spoken for or about, but not listened to.
-I asked artists from cultures around the world, with half Arab or Muslim, to collaborate with these long gone poets, asserting their vitality in the face of those who would deny it.
-With so much bizarre anti-immigrant sentiment in the UK, I also wanted women who were of Asian, African and Eastern European descent.
-The focus was still on helping Syria so we are selling the art and giving half the profits to Syrian refugees.
+I asked artists from cultures around the world to collaborate with these long-gone poets, asserting their vitality in the face of those who would deny it.
+With so much bizarre anti-immigrant sentiment in the UK, I also wanted [to include] women who were of Asian, African, and Eastern European descent.
+The focus is still on helping Syria, so we are selling the art and giving half the profits to Syrian refugees.

 How did you go about pulling it all together?

-The gig I'd held for Syria was at The Crypt Gallery and I knew that was the space I wanted for this for a few reasons.
-It was used as a burial ground which felt like the perfect place to awaken the words of these long silent poets; during both World Wars it was used as a bunker; and with the climate increasingly hostile, I liked the idea of it being a site of protection.
-The biggest reason was that outside there are four Caryatids which I first read were "holding up the sorrows of the world" and later that they symbolised feminine resistance.
+The gig I'd held for Syria was at The Crypt Gallery, and I knew that was the space I wanted for this [exhibition] for a few reasons.
+It was used as a burial ground, which felt like the perfect place to awaken the words of these long silent poets.
+During both World Wars, it was used as a bunker.
+And with the climate [becoming] increasingly hostile, I liked the idea of it being a site of protection.
+The biggest reason was that outside there are four Caryatids, which I first read were "holding up the sorrows of the world" and [learned] later that they symbolized feminine resistance.
 Either way, having them look after the show lent it a powerful force.

-I knew a few of the artists, like Kit Dambite who I love, but the vast majority I just found online and wrote to asking them to take part.
-It was kind of an instinctive thing, a reaction to the work, something about it that felt special and original, like Mikela Henry-Lowe's work making positive and celebratory images of black women or Hana Perlas' photography where she captures intimate moments on Cairo backstreets.
+I knew a few of the artists — like Kit Dambite, who I love — but the vast majority I just found online.
+I wrote asking them to take part.
+It was kind of an instinctive thing, a reaction to the work, something about it that felt special and original.
+For example: Mikéla Henry-Lowe's positive and celebratory images of black women, or Hana Perlas's photography of intimate moments on Cairo backstreets.
 What's remarkable is how deeply committed the artists were to the project.

 What is it about the poems that inspires you?
 Is there a common thread between the works?

 They're deeply personal but not performative.
 I'm uneasy by how we're affected as individuals by the self-consciousness and self-analysis of the social media age we're in.
-We're communicating in ways designed to cause an effect, the outcome dictating the expression, but these poems didn't feel like that to me.
+We're communicating in ways designed to cause an effect — the outcome dictating the expression — but these poems didn't feel like that to me.
 They felt pure and raw and thus totally free, without cynicism.
-Also they're just soo good.
-"I know too well those marvellous lips, by Allah I love sipping their finerthanwine delicious dew".
+Also, they're just so good.
+"I know too well those marvelous lips, by Allah I love sipping their finerthanwine delicious dew."

-In what way do the artworks capture their spirit?
+In what way do the artworks capture the poems's spirit?

-The way it worked was I posted out parcels across the world to the artists so they opened it as a gift, with no idea what poem they'd receive (in Arabic and English).
-We didn't discuss the poem or what they would create in advance so the response was theirs alone.
-The results are brilliant and surprising, from the sensitivity of Aula al Ayoubi's painting to the irreverence of Anu Ambasna's work.
+I posted out parcels to the artists, so they opened it as a gift, with no idea what poem they'd receive (in Arabic and English).
+We didn't discuss the poem or what they would create in advance, so the response was theirs alone.
+The results are brilliant and surprising — from the sensitivity of Aula al Ayoubi's painting to the irreverence of Anu Ambasna's work.

 How important is it that these voices are heard today, especially in light of what's happening in the US right now?

 Vital.
 It's nuts, people seem to want to speak for these women but not let them speak for themselves.
-We couldn't get any funding for the show - it was deemed too risky or controversial and potential sponsorship came with caveats about what the artists could make, which defeated its purpose - so I saved up and spent thousands of pounds to make it happen.
-I can't begin to tell you how poor I am but that's how important it is to me that these voices are heard.
+We couldn't get any funding for the show — it was deemed too risky or controversial.
+Potential sponsorship came with caveats about what the artists could make, which defeated its purpose.
+So I saved up and spent thousands of pounds to make it happen.
+I can't begin to tell you how poor I am, but that's how important it is to me that these voices are heard.
 The show still really really needs donations, however small, here.

 We've got to dismantle the stereotypes that deny people's humanity and our shared experience.
 The show has many different voices of women from typically Muslim cultures as diverse as Iran, Iraq, Indonesia, Pakistan, Palestine, Bangladesh, Syria, Saudi Arabia, Lebanon, Libya, as well as those of Black African Muslim women.
 It totally rubbishes the notion of 'a single Muslim' narrative.
-Equally it was important to have a variety of religious practice within that; some are actively practising Islam, others are non-religious, others Jewish.
+Equally, it was important to have a variety of religious practice within that.
+Some [artists] actively practice Islam, others are non-religious, others are Jewish.
 A woman isn't more or less worthy of protection or respect based on who, if anyone, she prays to.

 What's the main thing you hope people take away from the show?

-Without question the coolest thing about the show is having Muslim teenage girls see it.
-Many have been emotional, saying they've never been to a gallery before, so I'm thrilled they get to experience one that celebrates the resilience, courage and vulnerability of women of their faith and culture.
+Without question, the coolest thing about the show is having Muslim teenage girls see it.
+Many have been emotional, saying they've never been to a gallery before, so I'm thrilled they get to experience one that celebrates the resilience, courage, and vulnerability of women of their faith and culture.
 I love how precious teenagers are and how much things mean to them.
-It's a love letter from girls to girls, this show.
+This show is a love letter from girls to girls.